Tip #626: When an Overview is NOT an Overview

 But even when the intention is to provide information, lecture is not the only training method that will suffice.
 There are any number of other more effective and engaging learning activities that will enable the new hires to learn the content.

-For example, they can be given reference materials about the program activities and then, working independently, in pairs or in groups, assigned to:
+For example, we can give them reference materials about the program activities.
+Then, working independently, in pairs or in groups, we can assign them to:

 • fill in the blanks in sentences with information relevant to specific program activities;